timtimtim3/DL2_EMPSN/blogpost.md

 ## 1. Introduction <!-- Vincent -->

 Traditional approaches in Graph Neural Networks (GNNs), such as Message Passing Neural Networks (MPNNs), are restricted in their expressiveness as they only allow information flow between immediate neighbors.
-Recent developments have introduced higher-dimensional simplices (Eijkelboom et al., 2023) and geometric data integrations (Bekkers et al., 2023), increasing expressivity but at a significant computational cost.
-Our proposed model aims to synergize Eijkelboom et al. (2023)'s simplicial, E(n)-equivariant message passing framework with Bekkers et al. (2023)'s group convolutional methods to enhance computational efficiency without compromising expressivity.
+Recent developments have introduced higher-dimensional simplices (Eijkelboom et al., 2023), increasing expressivity but at a significant computational cost, and geometric data integrations (Bekkers et al., 2023).
+Our proposed model aims to synergize Eijkelboom et al. (2023)'s simplicial, E(n)-equivariant message-passing framework with Bekkers et al. (2023)'s steerable group convolutional methods to enhance computational efficiency without compromising expressivity.

-The objective of our research is to construct an $E(n)$ equivariant message passing simplicial networks (EMPSN) that maintains high expressivity while significantly reducing computational demands.
+The objective of our research is to construct an $E(n)$ equivariant message passing simplicial network (EMPSN) that maintains high expressivity while significantly reducing computational demands.
 This approach is anticipated to mitigate the complexity-related challenges present in current models and enable faster, more scalable GNNs suitable for complex datasets.
 The significance of our work is its potential to improve the efficiency of GNNs, thus facilitating their broader application.
 We expect that our findings will not only demonstrate enhanced performance and reduced computational load compared to existing models but also provide insights into the integration of complex topological structures in neural networks.

 ### 1.1 Message Passing Neural Networks

 MPNNs are a class of GNNs that operate by iteratively updating node features based on information from neighboring nodes (Gilmer et al., 2017).
-The message passing framework is defined by a series of functions that update node features based on the features of neighboring nodes.
+The message-passing framework is defined by a series of functions that update node features based on the features of neighboring nodes.
 Let $\mathcal{G} = (\mathcal{V}, \mathcal{E})$ be a graph with nodes $\mathcal{V}$ and edges $\mathcal{E}$.
 Each node $`v_i \in \mathcal{V}`$ and edge $`e_{ij} \in \mathcal{E}`$ has associated feature vectors $`\mathbf{f}_i`$ and $`\mathbf{a}_{ij}`$, respectively.
-The message passing framework consists three steps.
-First, the messages $`\mathbf{m}_{ij}`$ from a central node $`v_j`$ to all neighbouring nodes $`v_i`$ are computed:
+The message-passing framework consists of three steps.
+First, the messages $`\mathbf{m}_{ij}`$ from all neighboring nodes $`v_j`$ to a central node $`v_i`$ are computed:

 ```math
 \mathbf{m}_{ij} = \phi_m(\mathbf{f}_i, \mathbf{f}_j, \mathbf{a}_{ij})
 ```

 where $`\phi_m`$ is a multi-layer perceptron (MLP).
-Second, the messages are aggregated to update the node features:
+Second, the neighboring messages are aggregated into a single message for node $`v_i`$:

 ```math
 \mathbf{m}_i = \sum_{j \in \mathcal{N}(i)} \mathbf{m}_{ij}
 ```

 where $\mathcal{N}(i)$ is the set of neighboring nodes of $`v_i`$.
-Finally, the node features are updated:
+Finally, the node features of node $`v_i`$ are updated:

 ```math
 \mathbf{f}_i' = \phi_f(\mathbf{f}_i, \mathbf{m}_i)